 Whether you acted alone, with a couple friends, with an established crew or organization, or didn’t get the chance to at all, we will sketch out just a few possibilities for what long-term engagement could look like.

 • Do people in your region know what Line 3 is and that there are people attempting to stop it?
 All too often, the answer is no. Anyone can help change that by putting on “info-night” events to inform others about what’s going on.
 The more people who feel informed about and invested in stopping Line 3, the more possibilities open up to stop it.
-We are currently developing more up-to-date and precise materials to present with, but for now there is a lot of information available at stopline3.org/issues.
+You can use our Introduction to Stop Line 3 page to present with!

 • Fundraising is another crucial activity.
 Money helps water protectors obtain supplies, and defend themselves in court if need be.
 Putting on benefit events can be a great way of raising money for projects and struggles.
 Some examples of events you could organize to raise money at are info-nights, film screenings, concerts, parties, or even tattoo flash days.
 Here are some video recommendations for film screenings.
 We have provided a brief list of places to send donations to here.